vikinganalytics/vibium-api-docs/README.md

   -H 'X-Vibium-Api-Key: <your_api_token>'
 ```

-2. Upload measurement for the source
+2. Upload measurement for the source.

 ```
 curl -X 'POST' \